vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 overrun with a work meeting.
 I did do hand gripper exercises and humming with intermittent pauses.
 Strength exercises were not due on this day.

+## 2026-06-23: skipped all exercises

+On Tuesday 2026-06-23, I skipped all exercises.
+This was to conserve time for stuff later in the day.